Pagina-afbeeldingen

 She hears th' awaken'd Lion roar.'

-Thefe lines, detached from very diftant parts of the poem (but not, we apprehend, unnaturally connected here), will ferve, in fome meafure, as a fpecimen of this fpirited Ode:-from which no quotation was made in our firft mention of it.
+Thefe lines, detached from very diftant parts of the poem (but not, we apprehend, unnaturally connected here), will ferve, in fome measure, as a fpecimen of this fpirited Ode:-from which no quotation was made in our firft mention of it.

 Art.
-24. The Hiftory of the Holy Bible, as contained in the facred Scriptures of the Old and New Teftament, Attempted in eafy verfe.
+24. The Hiftory of the Holy Bible, as contained in the facred Scriptures of the Old and New Teftament.
+Attempted in eafy verse.
 With occafional Notes.
-Including a concife Relation of the facred History from the Birth of Creation to the Times of our Lord and Saviour Jefus Chrift and his Apoftles; and comprehending all the memorable Tranfactions during the Space of above 4000 Years.
+Including a concife Relation of the facred Hiftory from the Birth of Creation to the Times of our Lord and Saviour Jefus Chrift and his Apoftles; and comprehending all the memorable Tranfactions during the Space of above 4000 Years.
 By John Fellows, Author of Grace Triumphant; a Poem.
 12mo.
 4 vols.
 8s.
 Hogg.
 1778.

-This book may prove agreeable and useful to children, and youth, for whom it is particularly intended, and to fome others who wish to affift the memory, and are not much folicitous about the exactness and beauty of poetry.
+DRAMATIC.
+Art.
+25. Buthred; a Tragedy.
+As it is acted at the TheatreRoyal in Covent-Garden.
+8vo.
+Is.
+6d.
+Newbury.
+1779.
 Two ingenious gentlemen have publickly disclaimed this piece; which feems to be the production of fome fond fchoolboy, who had feen and read tragedies, till he had betrayed himself into the idea of being able to write one.
 Buthred is beneath all criticism.

 MISCELLANEOUS.

 Art.
 26. The Panegyric of Voltaire.
-Written by the King of Pruffia, and read at an Extraordinary meeting of the Academy of Sciences and Belles Lettres of Berlin, November 26, 17,8.
+Written by the King of Pruffia, and read at an Extraordinary meeting of the Academy of Sciences and Belles Lettres of Berlin, November 26, 17; 8.
 8vo.
 1 s.
 6 d.
 Murray, &c.

 We have before us a performance which is, at once, a monument to the memory of Voltaire, and to the honour of human friendship.
 The prince who had warmly patronifed the poet when living, afferts and vindicates his fame when dead.-Farther than this, friendship cannot go.